-Disc disease in Dachshunds, Chihuahuas, Beagles and other small breeds can lead to an acute rupture, sending the disc material into the spinal canal at a high velocity.
+Disc disease is much more common in small-sized breeds such as Dachshunds, Chihuahuas, Beagles and other small breeds.
+It can lead to an acute rupture, sending the disc material into the spinal canal at a high velocity.
 In other cases, the material can seep into the canal, causing either only pain or a gradually progressive weakness and eventually paralysis.
 Depending on the location of the disc herniation, the patient may be paralyzed from the "waist down" (hind limb paralysis) or "from neck down" (unable to use any of the limbs).

 Pain Management, Suture Removal, and Physical Therapy

-Since this surgery removes the pressure from the spinal cord, many patients feel a sense of relief afterward.
+Since this surgery removes the pressure from the spinal cord, many dogs feel a sense of relief afterward.
 The surgical pain, which is less intense, is managed with balanced pain medications.
-Additional medications may be needed to relax the urethra so the patient can urinate normally and antibiotics, especially if urinary tract infection is diagnosed.
+Additional medications may be needed to relax the urethra so the canine can urinate normally and antibiotics, especially if an urinary tract infection is diagnosed.